cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/statistical_tests.md

 Where $F(x)$ is the Cumulative Distribution Function (i.e. cumulative sum) of the model or data at point $\vec{x}$.

-For the Anderson-Darling (AD) test, the test statistic is the integral of the square of difference between the two cumulative distribution functions:
+For the Anderson-Darling (AD) test, the test statistic is based on the integral of the square of the difference between the two cumulative distribution functions.
+The square difference is modified by a weighting function which gives more importance to differences in the tails:

 $$ A^2 = \int_{x_{\mathrm{min}}}^{x_{\mathrm{max}}} \frac{ (F_{\mathcal{M}}(x) - F_{\mathrm{data}}(x))^2}{ F_\mathcal{M}(x) (1 - F_{\mathcal{M}}(x)) } \mathrm{d}F_\mathcal{M}(x) $$

 Notably, both the Anderson-Darling and Kolmogorov-Smirnov test rely on the cumulative distribution.
-Because the ordering of different channels of a model is not well defined, the tests themselves are not well defined over multiple channels.
+Because the ordering of different channels of a model is not well defined, the tests themselves are not unambiguously defined over multiple channels.